-Nike Stock Analysis – Great Business But Risky Stock
+Nike Stock Analysis – Great Business But Risky Stock (Growth Slowdown)

 This Nike Stock Analysis discusses why Nike stock (NYSE: NKE) is not a good buy because the market is pricing in the expectation that future growth will be similar to past growth.
 That is very exuberant due to the concerns related to current and future growth.
 However, Nike stock definitely represents a great business and you never know how such stocks are going to be priced over the long term.

 In this Nike stock analysis, we are going to discuss:

 The 5 key factors indicating why Nike is a great business and consequently has been a great stock to own.
 It rewarded shareholders that bought in 1985 with more than 700 times their money.

 How Nike stock might not be a great investment in the coming decade as it has been over the last decades due to a slowdown in growth and an increase in financial engineering that usually leads to mostly short-term benefits.

 Within the investment thesis conclusion, based on the discussed fundamentals, we’ll share the key factors you have to watch if you are a Nike investor.